 Currently ROTA is lending some support to two individuals.
 The first young man, Joash, we met while in Nairobi Kenya for the Ordination of Fr.
 Richard O. We met him while we were staying at the Carmelite Monastery in the city.
 A fine young man, Joash, was one of the community's liturgical musicians as well as taking care of the community's technological ministries.

 Having been a Carmelite myself and a liturgical musician, I couldn't help but develop a kinship with this young man.
 We spent many hours in conversation and I sensed a similarity between our spiritual and discernment pathways.
 Joash made a decision to leave his Carmelite brothers.
-Currently he is living alone and doing an on-line degree course, a masters in Business Administration, while awaiting a time to come stateside and visit Buffalo.
-He had lived in Wisconsin for just over a year in formation and hopes in time to return to the USA and possibly study for the Buffalo Diocese; God willing.
+Currently he is living alone and being sponsored by ROTA for an on-line degree course, a masters in Business Administration, while awaiting a time to come stateside and visit Buffalo.
+He had lived in Wisconsin for just over a year in formation and hopes in time to return to the USA and possibly study for a masters in Theology.

 While traveling in the Masaka Diocese of Uganda at the beginning of 2020, I was able to send for him to join us for a one week experience in mission.
 He thoroughly enjoyed the experience and the travel with us.
 He especially enjoyed the vitality of the Ugandan faith community.
-Many thanks to some of our benefactors who have supported our efforts to keep him busy in studies as he awaits an opportunity and ability to join us for continued discernment here in the Buffalo Diocese.
+Many thanks to some of our benefactors who have supported our efforts to keep him busy in studies as he awaits an opportunity and ability to join us for continued studies here in USA.
 COVID 19 in 2020 and his detachment to family has made such travel impossible to date.
-We pray for the Lord to make a way for him to continue to discern his vocational life with us.
+We pray for the Lord to make a way for him to continue his education.

 Secondly, I was surprised to receive a communication from a young man from the Masaka Diocese.
 As a youth, Jimmy had the opportunity to meet our good friend, the late Bishop John Baptist Kaggwa.
-To our understanding, Bishop Kaggwa gave some of our contact information to him assuring him that if anything would happen to the Bishop, he should seek us out for care and support.
+To our understanding, Bishop Kaggwa gave some support to him for his primary level education.
 Our good friend, Bishop John Baptist passed suddenly in January 2021.

 His placement now secure, Jimmy had made an appeal to us for some supply assistance.
 Because his family could not afford more assistance to him, he was lacking the tools necessary for his academic work.
 His papers were often late in submission because he had to wait until he could use someone else's computer to prepare his written works for submission.
 ROTA again came to his assistance with providing him his own computer, printer and supplies.
 Jimmy is especially grateful to all our ROTA supporters who have made it possible for him to pursue his dreams of serving the Lord as a priest of Masaka Diocese.